 (1) Centers for Disease Control and Prevention: www.cdc.gov/HomeandRecreationalSafety/Falls/adultfalls.html

-*News Release by Balanced for Life Program: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Balanced for Life Program).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.